mroi/nix-base/README.md

 host within the underlying system.
 To set up a brand new machine, it is sufficient to download this repository, create a configuration, and run `rebuild`.

-The `rebuild` script supports a series of subcommands as arguments:
+The `rebuild` script supports a series of subcommands as arguments, which can be enumerated with the command line option `-h` or `--help`:

 **`activate`**
 This is the default when no subcommands are given.
 It manifests the configuration on the host